caoimheD/pp4shoppinglist/README.md

 - Add item: As a user I can add items to lists so that I have all items I need (completed)
 - Delete item: As a user I can delete items so that lists do not contain items no longer needed (completed)
-- Duplicate lists: As a user I can duplicate lists so that if I need to purchase the same items again, I don't need to write them in again (for future versions)
+- Duplicate lists: As a user I can duplicate lists so that if I need to purchase the same items again, I don't need to write them in again (future feature)
-- Complete items: As a user I can complete individual items so that I can update the list as items are purchased (for future versions)
+- Complete items: As a user I can complete individual items so that I can update the list as items are purchased (future feature)
-- Search/filter lists: As a user I can filter my lists so that I only see relevant lists (for future versions)
+- Search/filter lists: As a user I can filter my lists so that I only see relevant lists (future feature)

+Future features

 These future version features would build on the solid foundation of the website and add more complexity, for example being able to re-use a list would be helpful for shoppers who regularly purchase the same items.
 The search and filter options would be useful for users that have been using the site for a longer period of time and have a large number of lists.
 Completing items would allow for users to interact with the list while they are shopping and mark off each item as they purchase it, rather than just completing the whole list at the end.